A Dose of Healthy Sunshine, Please!

 Sunlight has been linked to skin aging and cancer.
 But as we talked about before, sunlight works incredibly well with a healthy diet from vegetables and other plants.
-Sunlight and poor diet can quickly make you appear 11 years older, while sunlight and a healthy diet can make you look much younger.
+Sunlight and a poor diet can quickly make you appear 11 years older, while sunlight and a healthy diet can make you look much younger.

-The cancer risk actually belongs mostly to over-consumption of solar centers.
+The cancer risk actually belongs mostly to the over-consumption of solar centers.
 Very little sun from solariums can cause your skin to produce vitamin D, but if you overconsume the solariums several times a week with the goal of getting a nice tan, then it is very harmful.
 Therefore, regular tanning in solariums is not recommended, but a very small consumption of solariums in the winter is recommended to boost vitamin D production.

 The conclusion is that a healthy diet and lots of walks out in the sun benefit our health.
 Sunlight puts you in a better mood and can often help with depression.
 That is why it is very important that you eat your vegetables and get some real sunlight.